Gana Misra

 Here's where things get interesting.
 Previously, companies had to disclose every legal proceeding above a certain dollar threshold, regardless of whether it actually mattered to investors.
 This meant pages upon pages devoted to routine employment disputes, standard contract disagreements, and other legal matters that were about as material to investment decisions as the color of the CEO's office walls.

-The new rules changed the game by focusing on materiality rather than arbitrary dollar amounts.
-Now, companies can skip the legal noise and focus on the lawsuits that actually keep executives awake at night—the ones that could genuinely impact business operations or financial performance.
+The new rules shifted the focus to materiality rather than arbitrary dollar amounts.
+As then-SEC Commissioner Hester Peirce noted, the amendments "appropriately refocus the disclosure requirements on what is material to investors."
+Now, companies can omit routine litigation and focus on the lawsuits that could genuinely impact business operations or financial performance.

 When Old Rules Meet New Realities: The Cybersecurity Wake-Up Call